-The Audit Committee shall be composed of not fewer than three members, all of whom (i) meet the independence criteria set forth in the Partnership's Corporate Governance Guidelines, as well as the independence and experience requirements of the New York Stock Exchange (the "NYSE"), Section 10A(m)(3) of the Securities Exchange Act of 1934, and the rules and regulations of the Securities and Exchange Commission (the "SEC") and (ii) are financially literate and have sufficient financial experience and ability to enable them to discharge their responsibilities as specified in this Charter.
+The Audit Committee shall be composed of not fewer than three members, all of whom (i) meet the independence criteria set forth in the Partnership's Corporate Governance Guidelines, as well as the independence and experience requirements of the New York Stock Exchange (the "NYSE"), Section 10A(m)(3) of the Securities Exchange Act of 1934, and the rules and regulations of the Securities and Exchange Commission (the "SEC") and (ii) are financially literate and have sufficient financial expertise and ability to enable them to discharge their responsibilities as specified in this Charter.
 In addition, at least one member of the Audit Committee shall meet the requirements of and be considered an "audit committee financial expert" as defined by the SEC.
-An Audit Committee member may simultaneously serve on the Audit Committees of more than two other public companies if the Board determines that such simultaneous service will not impair the ability of such member to effectively serve on the Audit Committee and such determination is disclosed in the Partnership's annual proxy statement or, if the Partnership does not file an annual proxy statement, in the Partnership's annual report on
+An Audit Committee member may simultaneously serve on the Audit Committees of more than two other public companies if the Board determines that such simultaneous service will not impair the ability of such member to effectively serve on the Audit Committee and such determination is disclosed in the Partnership's annual proxy statement or, if the Partnership does not file an annual proxy statement, in the Partnership's annual report on Form 10-K filed with the SEC.
+Members shall be elected annually by the Board for terms of one year, or until their successors shall be duly elected and qualified.
+Audit Committee members may be replaced by the Board.

-Energy Transfer Operating, L.P. is a limited partnership.
-It is managed by Energy Transfer Partners, L.L.C. (the "Company"), as the general partner of Energy Transfer Partners GP, L.P., as the general partner of Energy Transfer Operating, L.P. (the "Partnership").
+1 Energy Transfer LP is a master limited partnership.
+It is managed by LE GP, LLC (the "Company"), as its general partner.
 The Partnership has no board of directors, but under its partnership agreement, "Board of Directors" is defined to mean the Board of the Company.
 References herein are to the Audit Committee of the Board of Directors of the Company, which functions as the Audit Committee of the Partnership.